Online Algorithms for Factorization-Based Structure from Motion: Matrix Completion Algorithms for SFM

 where\footnote{Our notation $A^+b$ denotes the least-residual-norm solution to the least-squares problem $\min_x \, \| Ax-b \|_2^2$, obtainable from a singular value decomposition of $A$ or a factorization of $A^TA$.}

 is the set of weights that project $v_{\Omega_t}$ orthogonally onto the subspace given by $U_{\Omega_t}$.
-We would like to replace $U_t$ by an updated orthogonal matrix of the same dimensions, that reduces the error ${\mathcal E}$ in accordance with the new observation $v_t$.
+We would like to replace $U_t$ by an updated matrix with orthonormal columns of the same dimensions, that reduces the error ${\mathcal E}$ in accordance with the new observation $v_t$.
 Denoting by $r_t$ the residual vector for the latest observation, we define the subvector corresponding to the indices in $\Omega_t$ by

 and set the components of $r_t$ whose indices are not in $\Omega_t$ to zero.
 We can express the sensitivity of the error ${\mathcal E}$ to $U_t$ as follows: